 What does that even mean?
 The media portrays the image of “light skinned tones” being superior and darker skin tones inferior.

-There’s no excuse no matter how you wanna put it for anime characters “not” looking Japanese.
+There’s no excuse, no matter how you wanna put it for anime characters not looking Japanese.
 Or Asian at the least.
-Because as I already said – it’s been done before.
+As I already said – it’s been done before.

 It feels authentic, as it should be.

 Yes, there is such a thing as “white supremacy” even though it’s not something I mention or ponder on.

 Whether this group of people are few and far between or not, this is part of the propaganda that’s been spread all over the world.